Sensory-Cloud/cpp-sdk/examples/audio/README.md

-# Sensory Cloud Audio Services using PortAudio for Audio Input
+# SensoryCloud Audio Services

-This project uses PortAudio to provide a generic microphone interface that will compile on most major build platforms.
+This project provides a demonstration of SensoryCloud audio services using PortAudio as the audio interface driver.

 ## Compilation

-To compile the various projects:
+To compile the applications in this project:

 ```shell
 mkdir -p build